christopher5106/christopher5106.github.io/_posts/2016-03-07-symbolic-computing-and-deep-learning-tutorial-on-theano-and-google-tensorflow.markdown

 # Naming tensors in the graph of operations

 Tensorboard, part of Tensorflow, offers us to follow the graph construction state, which is a good idea in parallel of this tutorial.
-Let's first write the data :
+Let's first write the definition of the graph to the log file :

 ```python
 # tensorflow